What is this?

 Where do I enter it?

 Enter the additions in the Addition to Income section and the subtractions in the Subtraction from Income section.
-Use Code 54 for either entry.
+Use Code 54 for either entry for prior years not applicable for tax year 2020.

 Exception Do not use Code 54 for the following situations: